ericjwdchen/ericjwdchen.github.io/bookshelf/index.md

 - **A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing** by Burton Malkiel

-  *"...telling most investors that there is no hope of beating the averages is like telling a six-year-old that there is no Santa Claus.
-It takes the zing out of life."*
+  > ...telling most investors that there is no hope of beating the averages is like telling a six-year-old that there is no Santa Claus.
+It takes the zing out of life.

   More than anything else, the highest praise that can be given for *A Random Walk Down Wall Street* is that it is a no-nonsense book.
 Burton Malkiel advocates that index-based investing ought to form the core of most every individual investor's portfolio.
 No more stock-picking, investment advisors, or hot gossip about which tech company will be the Facebook from your buddy at the golf course.